-By modulating the diode supply current with a square signal, it is possible to observe the fluorescence of the neodymium ions (spontaneous emission).
+Objective: By modulating the diode supply current with a square signal, it is possible to observe the fluorescence of the neodymium ions (spontaneous emission).

-Lower the pump current to minimum.

-First, adjust the low-frequency generator: it should deliver a positive square signal of 0-4V (max) of frequency below 500Hz.
+Setup: First, set the pump current to minimum (0 A).
+Then, adjust the low-frequency generator: it should deliver a positive square signal of 0-4V (max) of frequency below 500Hz.
+Please verify that the modulation signal corresponds to a modulation from 0 to 4 V (and not between 1 and 5 V for example) before connecting the modulator to the laser diode.

 Plug this signal to the "Analog input" of the diode power supply box.
 Insert the RG1000 filter (characteristic given in appendix) between the photodiode and the Nd:YAG rod.
+Chose an adequate distance to the Photodiode.